 println(value.fold(describe, identity))

-// [Error] Unhandled `java.lang.Exception`: 'Oh noes', fetch interrupted after 2 rounds
+// [ERROR] Unhandled `java.lang.Exception`: 'Oh noes', fetch interrupted after 2 rounds

-// Fetch execution took 0.203559 seconds
+// Fetch execution 🕛 0.21 seconds

 //

-// [Fetch one] From `User` with id 1 took 0.000102 seconds
+// [Fetch one] From `Users` with id 1 🕛 0.10 seconds

-// [Fetch one] From `User` with id 2 took 0.000101 seconds
+// [Fetch one] From `Users` with id 2 🕛 0.11 seconds

 As you can see in the output from describe